 , or the work of an Alien Space Bat

 .
-When an ISOT takes place on a small scale, the victim is Trapped in the Past
+When an ISOT takes place on a small scale, it's a different trope (e.g. Trapped in the Past

 A subcategory of Teleportation Tropes